Taiwanese indigenous peoples: Genetics

 According to a 2023 study, Rukai excessively share alleles with Into-Taiwan groups and Out-of-Taiwan groups and cluster with ~7.7 kya Liangdao and ~4.5 kya Suogang individuals, who are considered to be 'proto-Austronesians'.
 This suggests less genetic drift in the ancestral Rukai population, compared to other ancestral Taiwanese populations.
 Alternatively, they suggest close affinities between Rukai and Into-Taiwan groups, who later became Out-of-Taiwan groups.
 After the settlement of Taiwan, the Into-Taiwan groups diverged, with Atayal experiencing the strongest bottleneck/isolation.
 Atayal were also more related to ~1.5 kya Hanben individuals and ancient and modern populations from mainland southern East Asia.
-Central Taiwanese populations like Bunun were likewise more related to Atayal.
+Central Taiwanese populations like the Bunun were likewise more related to the Atayal.
 Meanwhile, there were closer genetic affinities between Ami and Out-of-Taiwan groups.
 However, this can be explained by recent back migration and contact.
 Nonetheless, there is also evidence of southern Taiwanese groups mixing with Pazeh and Siraya, increasing their affinities with Mainland Southeast Asian populations.
-Early Out-of-Taiwan (i.e. Lapita) groups have increased Northern East Asian ancestry compared to Into-Taiwan groups (∼21–29% vs. ∼0–8%), with Northern East Asian ancestry further increasing in present Taiwan Highland/Taiwan Orchid Island groups (∼28–37%) and Kankanaey (∼33%) groups.
+Early Out-of-Taiwan (i.e. Lapita) groups have increased Northern East Asian ancestry compared to Into-Taiwan groups (~21–29% vs. ~0–8%), with Northern East Asian ancestry further increasing in present Taiwan Highland/Taiwan Orchid Island groups (~28–37%) and Kankanaey (~33%) groups.
 This suggests more Northern East Asian influence prior to the Out-of-Taiwan expansion or the presence of unsampled Into-Taiwan groups with more Northern East Asian ancestry.

-Despite being a founding paternal lineage for Austronesian populations, haplogroup O1a-M119 is more common among Taiwanese indigenous than Austronesian populations from Southeast Asian islands.
+Despite being a founding paternal lineage for Austronesian populations, haplogroup O1a-M119 is more common among Taiwanese indigenous populations than Austronesian populations from Southeast Asian islands.
 This haplogroup also peaks in Tai-Kadai populations, especially those living in southeast China.

 There is evidence of non-Austronesian-speaking populations settling in Taiwan about 1.6 kya, along with trade with South Asians since 400 BCE.